Parable #39. Faithful & Unfaithful Sons:

 The Last end up First and the First end up Last:

 The Messiah is saying here that the elite Jewish religious leaders as a group are the second born son.
 Is this not interesting?
-Before the Prushim hyper-orthodox leaders were the firstborn.
+In all of the meshalim (parables and riddles) we have studied thus far the hyper-orthodox religious leaders (Prushim) have always been identified as the firstborn.
 But not here.
-Here the pious (אָדוּק-orthodox, observant) Yehudim are the second born son.
+Here the pious ones (אָדוּק-orthodox Jews) are the second born son.
 How can this be?
 How can the tax-collectors and prostitutes become the firstborn?
 Answer:

-The new *birth order is determined by who enters into the kingdom of Adonai first; therefore, who believes in the Grace of Adonai first!
+The *birth order is now determined by who enters into the kingdom of God first; therefore, the first to believe in the Besorah of God’s Chanan (Grace) is now the firstborn!

 Point #1.
-At the first the non-religious Yehudim (the tax collectors and prostitutes) were not interested in serving Adonai Avinu in His Vineyard.
-They did not believe in the message of the prophet Yochanan regarding the way of righteousness (charity: the mercy, grace, kindness, and compassion of G-d).
-Yet later they regretted their decision and believed Yochanan Ben Zechariah (the “”Grace of Adonai, Remembered”) and they entered “first” (they became the firstborn/firstfruits of Israel) in the service of the Vineyard (the New Yisra’el) of the kingdom of Adonai .
+At the first the non-religious Yehudim (the tax collectors and prostitutes) were not interested in serving Adonai Avinu (God our Father) in His Vineyard.
+They did not believe in the message of the prophet Yochanan regarding the way of righteousness (charity: the mercy, grace, kindness, and compassion of God).
+Yet later they regretted their decision and believed Yochanan ben Zechariah (the “”Grace of Adonai, Remembered”) and they entered “first” (they became the firstborn/firstfruits of Israel) in the service of the Vineyard (the New Yisra’el) of the kingdom of God .

 Point #2.
-At the first the hyper-religious priestly and rabbinical Yehudim enthusiastically said they were very interested in serving Adonai Avinu in His Vineyard.
-However later they chose not to keep their promise; even when they had seen that their non-religious (traitorous and also immoral) fellow Jews had changed their minds and were already serving in the Vineyard of Adonai Avinu.
+At the first the hyper-religious priestly and rabbinical Yehudim enthusiastically said they were very interested in serving God our Father in His Vineyard.
+However later they chose not to keep their promise; even when they had seen that their non-religious (traitorous and also immoral) fellow *Jews had changed their minds and were already serving in the Vineyard of God our Father.

 What did the priests (righteous ones) and the Prushim (separated ones) do that caused their firstborn (elder) status to be lost?

-The Tzedukim and Prushim are the ones who at the beginning of the Kingdom of heaven ever so politely promised our Father in heaven that they would do His will but they never actually ended up doing His will.
-These men are the ones who from the start refused to believe and obey the words of the prophet of the Grace of Adonai, Yochanan Ben Zechariah, Ben Aaron and they are the ones from the start who refused to believe and obey the words of the Messiah, who Adonai sent in His *Name (ה’).
+The Tzedukim and Prushim are the ones who at the beginning of the kingdom of Heaven ever so politely promised Avinu Shebashamayim that they would do His will but they never actually ended up doing His will.
+These persons are the ones who from the start refused to believe and obey the words of the prophet of the Grace of Adonai, Yochanan ben Zecharyah ben Aaron and they are the ones from the start who refused to believe and obey the words of our Messiah, who Adonai sent in His *Name (ה’).

-In stark contrast to the Jewish religious elite, the secular and non-religious (even traitorous and immoral) Yehudim at the last were the only ones to truly enlist in the service of the redemptive work (Vineyard) of Avinu Shebashamayim; which these outcast Jews did by their hearing, understanding, and obeying His Word that was spoken at the first through the prophets and then later, through M’shicho (His Messiah).
-Therefore, the great irony in the history of Israel thus far, from the first century (CE) until now, is that it has been the non-religious Yehudim who have been the non-observant “outcasts” of orthodox Judaism that have been and continue to be most receptive to the teachings of the Messiah Yeshua.
+In stark contrast to the Jewish religious elite, the secular and non-religious (even traitorous and immoral) Yehudim of the past and now the present are now the ones most likely to enlist in the service of the redemptive work (Vineyard) of Avinu Shebashamayim.
+Therefore, the great irony in the history of Israel thus far, from the first century (CE) until now, is that it has been the non-religious Yehudim – the religious “outcasts” – who have been and continue to be most receptive to the teachings of the Messiah Yeshua.
+Therefore it is a true saying:

 “The last has become the first and the first has become the last!”

 Why is this?
-We believe the estranged secular, non-practicing Jews (and the outcast pro-Israel (evangelical) Christians and moderate Muslims, etc.) of the modern era are more receptive to the redemptive teachings of the Messiah today because they are not moved by a message that compels them to love Adonai (our G-d) before He will love them.
-Rather, these (non-observant) Jews and Gentiles are only willing to pay attention (follow) the teaching of G-d if He first proves to them (us) that He really does love us (*all of us).
+We believe the estranged secular, non-practicing Jews (religious outcasts) of the modern era are more receptive to the redemptive teachings of the Messiah today because they are not moved by a message that compels them to love Adonai Eloheinu before He loves them.
+In short, it is our agnostic and atheist Jewish brothers and sisters who have always been most responsive to the message of God’s love and grace; not the pious ones.

 *He is Avi-khol – “The Father of All.”